telerik/kendo-ui-core/README.md

 ## About Kendo UI Core

-Kendo UI is everything you need to build sites and apps with HTML5 & JavaScript & Kendo UI Core is the free and open-source version of Kendo UI that provides access to the web's best UI widgets and key framework features essential for developing great experiences for the web and mobile.
+Kendo UI is everything you need to build sites and apps with HTML5 & JavaScript.
+Kendo UI Core is the free and open-source version of Kendo UI that provides access to the web's best UI widgets and key framework features, essential for developing great experiences for the web and mobile.

 [![Build Status](https://travis-ci.org/telerik/kendo-ui-core.svg?branch=master)](https://travis-ci.org/telerik/kendo-ui-core)

 ## Features of Kendo UI Core

-Kendo UI Core is a free and open-source distribution of Kendo UI.
+Kendo UI Core is a free and open-source subset of Kendo UI.
 The following table details the widgets and features available in Kendo UI Core, as well as the additional features available via a commercial Kendo UI license.

 | Feature | Core | [Professional](http://www.telerik.com/kendo-ui) | UI for [MVC](http://www.telerik.com/aspnet-mvc)/[JSP](http://www.telerik.com/jsp-ui)/[PHP](http://www.telerik.com/php-ui) |
 | ------- | :----: | :--------: | :------------------: |